Shah Allah Ditta: Residential land

 There is approx. 23,000 kanal land located in Shah Allah Ditta village and its surroundings.

 As of July 2011, approx. 17,000 kanal land is privately owned, and approx. 6,000 kanal of land has been purchased by the housing society developers of sectors D-13, E-13 and C-13.

 The federal government has only 30 kanals of land in and around Shah Allah Ditta.

 Margalla Ridge Trail

 The village also serves as the starting point of the Margalla Ridge Trail.
 Inaugurated on 3 November 2018 as Pakistan's longest single trans-provincial trail, 15 of its 44 km length lies within Islamabad Capital Territory, while the rest passes through districts Abbottabad and Haripur districts of Hazara in the Khyber Pakhtunkhwa province.
-It passes though six villages, including Talhar (in Islamabad Capital Territory) and Lora (in Khyber Pakhtunkhwa), and has multiple exit points.
+It passes through six villages, including Talhar (in Islamabad Capital Territory) and Lora (in Khyber Pakhtunkhwa), and has multiple exit points.
 It ends at Summa.